Backbase/backbase.github.io/content/posts/2026/04/15/a-practical-guide-to-kcna-and-kcsa-certifications/post.md

-# Guidance to Clear KCNA and KCSA Certifications
+# A Practical Guide to KCNA and KCSA Certifications

-A practical guide to preparing for and passing the Kubernetes and Cloud Native Associate (KCNA) and Kubernetes and Cloud Native Security Associate (KCSA) certifications — with recommended resources and study strategies.
+Everything you need to know to prepare for and pass the Kubernetes and Cloud Native Associate (KCNA) and Kubernetes and Cloud Native Security Associate (KCSA) certifications — including recommended resources, study strategies, and exam tips.

 ![](assets/kcna-kcsa-hero.png)

-Authors: Suraj
+Authors: Suraj Kumar
 Date: 2026-04-15T12:00:00.000Z
 Category: devops